Evidence-Based Addiction Treatment Centers Near Me

 Evidence-based practice is quite simply the decision to follow specific actions based on their previously observed effects.
-An article from the journal Nurse Researcher helps to clarify this: When a program is based on the results that previous users of that program have had successful outcomes, this is evidence-based.
+When a program is based on the results that previous users of that program have had successful outcomes, this is evidence-based.
+1

 As a relevant example, when a number of people seeking addiction treatment enter 12-Step programs and achieve long-term abstinence and recovery from their addiction, the idea that 12-Step programs are successful is based on the evidence that there are people who have succeeded in the goal of long-term recovery.